How Does Cialis Work and What to Do If It Doesn’t

 Cialis is designed to be used under specific conditions for maximum effectiveness.
 While you should always take Cialis exactly as your healthcare provider tells you to, it is generally recommended that for optimal results, you should:

-• Take Cialis at least one hour before sex.
+Take Cialis at least 30 minutes before sex.
 How long does it take Cialis to work?
-Cialis can take up to one hour to start fully working inside your body, according to an article published in the journal Patient Preference and Adherence.
-Try to take your Cialis tablet at least one hour before sex for optimal results.
+Cialis can take 30 minutes to two hours to start fully working inside your body.
+Try to take your Cialis tablet at least 30 minutes — and possibly longer — before sex for optimal results.
 Since Cialis is a long-lasting medication, you can take it several hours before sex without having to worry about its effects wearing off.

 You’re Not Using the Right Dose of Cialis

-Cialis comes in several dosages: 2.5 mg, 5 mg, 10 mg and 20 mg.
-Most of the time, the 10 mg and 20 mg dosages are used as-needed for the treatment of erectile dysfunction.
+Cialis comes in several doses: 2.5 mg, 5 mg, 10 mg and 20 mg.
+Most of the time, the 5 mg, 10 mg and 20 mg dosages are used as-needed for the treatment of erectile dysfunction.

-Lower doses of Cialis, like 2.5 mg and 5 mg tablets, tend to be used as daily doses to treat mild ED and medical conditions such as benign prostatic hyperplasia (BPH), according to a clinical trial published in The Journal of Sexual Medicine
+Lower doses of Cialis, like 2.5 mg and 5 mg tablets, are used as daily doses to treat ED and medical conditions such as benign prostatic hyperplasia (BPH).

 If you’re prescribed a lower dosage of Cialis and you find that it’s not fully effective (for example, you notice some improvements but still have difficulty maintaining an erection), it’s a good idea to discuss this with your healthcare provider to see if switching you to a higher dose is appropriate.